-Many ECDIS have harmonized portrayal of raster and unofficial vector along with overlays such as AML alongside official ENC for many years.
-Establishing the loading strategy for S-101 ENCs will improve the definition of how dual fuel mode behaves for the user and also deliver the remaining guidance required for data producers to understand how their ENCs (in both forms) will be used by S-100 ECDIS.
+Establishing the loading strategy for S-101 ENCs will improve the definition of how Dual Fuel mode behaves for the user and also deliver the remaining guidance required for data producers to understand how their ENCs (in both forms) will be used by S-100 ECDIS.

 No current process for phasing out S-57 ECDIS nor S-57 ENCs has yet been planned in detail.
-As S-101 coverage grows and becomes dominant a more detailed phasing out will be planned, alongside any required clarifications in IMO resolutions or IEC documentation18.
+As S-101 coverage grows and becomes dominant a more detailed phasing out will be planned, alongside any required clarifications in IMO resolutions or IEC documentation.

-5. How is S-100 ECDIS and Dual Fuel mode supported by the IHO community
+5. Support by the IHO community